-Finding ways to swap added sugar for naturally occurring sugar (or to cut down on sugar altogether) is a good idea for both your energy levels, and your overall health.
+Finding ways to swap added sugar for naturally occurring sugar (or to cut down on sugar altogether) is a good idea for your energy levels and your overall health.

-Here are seven simple ways to get started:
+Here are 18 simple ways to get started:

 USE FRUIT AND CINNAMON TO SWEETEN BREAKFAST

-Packaged cereal, granola and yogurt often contains sneaky amounts of added sugar — and using honey, maple syrup or another sweetener yourself can add up if you’re not careful.
+Packaged cereal, granola and yogurt often contain sneaky amounts of added sugar — and adding honey, maple syrup or another sweetener yourself on top adds up if you’re not careful.
 Instead, opt for plain yogurt topped with fresh fruit and some nuts.
 Or make overnight oats with a hefty pinch of cinnamon (which can make things taste sweeter, even though it’s sugar-free) and later stir in chopped fruit and some unsweetened nut butter.

 READ NUTRITION LABELS CAREFULLY